Minipoloalex/computer-security-foundations-logs/LOGBOOK13.md

 # Seed Labs Guide
 ## LOGBOOK for the sniffing and spoofing guide

 ### Setup
-We will be using 3 containers to run this lab, since we need 3 machines in this guide.
+Since we need 3 machines in this guide, we will be using 3 containers to run this lab: `attacker`, `hostA`, and `hostB`.
 These will be connected to the same LAN.

 To build and run a container, we can do:

 ```bash
 dcbuild
 dcup